Army promotion timeline for enlisted officers 2: What to expect on your journey up the ranks

 • Communicate results to officers

-You’ll interact with HRC throughout your career for various personnel matters, including promotions.
+Throughout your career, you’ll engage with HRC regarding various personnel matters, including promotions.

-It’s important to keep your records up-to-date to ensure the board has accurate information about your service.
+It’s crucial to keep your records current to ensure the board has correct information about your service.

 The Order of Merit List and Promotion Sequence Numbers

-After the board makes its decisions, officers are ranked on an Order of Merit List (OML).
+Once the board renders its decisions, officers are ranked on the Order of Merit List (OML).

-This list orders candidates based on their overall performance and potential.
+This list prioritizes candidates based on their overall performance and potential for advancement.

 Your position on the OML determines your promotion sequence number.

-Promotion sequence numbers indicate the order in which officers will be promoted as vacancies become available.
+Promotion sequence numbers establish the order in which officers will be promoted as vacancies arise.

 • Board scores